Reps Houlahan, Valadao Call for Allergy Emergency Safeguards on Commercial Flights

 While there is an immediate need to include EAIs in EMKs, we also encourage the Committee to include a provision to require the FAA to review the contents of EMKs on a regular basis.
 Regular review will ensure that EMKs are stocked with the most up-to-date anaphylaxis rescue medications as new technologies are approved by the Food and Drug Administration and come to market.

 The lack of EAIs in aircraft EMKs has led to life-threatening and traumatic health emergencies.
 However, these emergencies can, and should, be prevented.
 EAIs are user-friendly, safe, and reliable means to treat anaphylaxis.
 It is long overdue that FAA regulations be updated to reflect the Committee recommendation, including availability in pediatric dosages.
-Once again, to protect the safety and wellbeing of American passengers, we
+Once again, to protect the safety and wellbeing of American passengers, we urge you to include commonsense language in the upcoming FAA reauthorization legislation to address this critical issue.

 ---